cansyl/DEEPScreen/README.md

     * **chembl23_chemreps.txt.zip** contains SMILEs and InChI representations for all ChEMBL compounds (version 23).

 * **tempImage**
-    * needed to create temporary images of compounds.
+    * required for creating the temporary images of compounds
 * **tflearnModels**
-    * the folder that is used to store the trained models.
+    * The folder that is used to store the trained models
-    * trained-models can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)
+    * The trained model files for 704 DEEPScreen targets can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)
 * **resultFiles** contains hyper-parameter values and performance calculations of optimized models.
    * **deepscreen_models_hyperparameters_performance_results.tsv** stores hyper-parameter values and performance results of DEEPScreen models,
    * **dude_models_hyperparameters_performance_results.tsv** stores hyper-parameter values and performance results of the final models trained with DUD-E dataset,